-Psychology is the study of behaviour, and as a discipline tries to provide explanations for why people act in the way that they do.
-Psychology is a science and therefore includes the collection of data leading to the creation of theories.
-It is a very challenging subject that often helps individuals understand themselves and those around them in more detail.
+Psychology is the scientific study of the mind and behaviour, and as a discipline tries to understand why people think and act in the way that they do.
+Psychology is a science and therefore includes the conducting of research, collection of data, and the creation of theories.

-Year Two allows us to investigate behaviours in more detail:
+Year Two of the course allows us to investigate behaviours in more detail:

 Who should study Psychology?

 Psychology is a broad subject and the content covered in the course has links to a wide range of other subjects, such as Biology and social sciences.

 Furthermore, the range of skills required by the examination includes essays, which provides links with written subjects such as English, as well as calculations, which provides links with Mathematics and other sciences.

 As Psychology involves understanding people, it is extremely relatable and the breadth of its subject matter also makes the course extremely varied and appealing to a wide audience.